 About how to display them in the browser, I'd say displaying them with the same name and the file path on mouseover would be good enough.
 It means the ID would have to be the filepath, though...

-#4 Updated by Etienne Tourigny about 6 years ago
+#4 Updated by Etienne Tourigny over 6 years ago

 Changing the way connection are stored in settings requires some thinking, in order to not break things.

 Perhaps any new connections would use full path, and old connections would remain as is.